 Our objective at The ISB Institute of Data Science is to find innovative solutions to complex problems.
 In the last year, we have worked on a challenging problem of hospital detection through open-source satellite imagery.
 With this, we aim to formulate innovative solutions to cutting-edge problems in the future.
 We will continuously seek to collaborate with Government organizations, industry, and academia, and intend to extend the project to other states and countries.

-1: Gangwar M., Viswanath M., Dr. Mantri S., Kumar G. ‘Leveraging Deep Learning models: To identify healthcare facilities and predict the location of new healthcare infrastructure from satellite imagery,’ 2021
+1: Gangwar M., Viswanathan M., Dr. Mantri S., Kumar G. ‘Leveraging Deep Learning models: To identify healthcare facilities and predict the location of new healthcare infrastructure from satellite imagery,’ 2021